leisenstein/Learn-Amazon-SQS/README.md

 - Messages are deleted by using their 'Handler'
 - Message order is not guaranteed
 - Messages can be delivered more than once, so consumer must be able to handle processing the same message more than once
+- Visibility Timeout - After a Message is READ from the Queue, it becomes INVISIBLE to other uses for a period of time (Default = 1hr)
+- Message Retention - If a Message is not consumed within this time period, it will automatically be deleted (Default = 14 days)